< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 " ...
 I'm not in favor of politicians ducking the media.
 But what Harris is doing is not ducking.
 She's smartly seeking a level playing field from news outlets that have failed to accurately reckon with a congenital liar and, to quote Harris, an unserious man."

 And another thing: Trump and Kamala are to debate on 10 September, but he's complaining because Kamala insists on continuous live mikes.
-That's a switch from the last debate; clearly, Kamala expects to bully him, not the other way around.
+That's a switch from the last debate; clearly, Kamala hopes to bully him, not the other way around.

-DAYLOG TUE 27 AUG 24: Donald Trump's Federal trial for election fraud in the court of Judge Tanya Chutkan was derailed by the Supreme Court's confusing verdict on presidential immunity -- but the derailing, as might have been expected, was temporary.
+DAYLOG TUE 27 AUG 24: Donald Trump's Federal trial for election fraud in the court of Judge Tanya Chutkan was delayed by the Supreme Court's confusing verdict on presidential immunity.
+Today, Federal Prosecutor Jack Smith re-introduced his indictment in the case, sanitized to conform to the directives of SCOTUS -- clearly tricky to do, but Smith can do the job.

 * There's still some fussing about the Trump-Kamala debate on 10 September, concerning Kamala's insistence on open mikes.
 Trump always gaslights his debates, so it's not necessarily the case that he's looking for an out.